leejss/canvas-game/README.md

 - Animation has a duration and steps of the frame index.
 - Animation instance's play method update active key and reset the start time of the animation pattern.
 - Animation's step method is called by Sprite's step method and Sprite's step method is called by GameObject' stepEntry method.
 So finally Animation's step method is continuosly called in the game loop.
 We can define the animation inside GameObject's step method.

+## Event system

+- Event system is a collection of event listeners and these listeners are called when the event is triggered.

 ## Memo